terraform-compliance/user-friendly-features/README.md

 ## Thanks to

-[Checkov](https://github.com/bridgecrewio/checkov) for inspiration of most of the scenarios on release.
+[Checkov](https://github.com/bridgecrewio/checkov) for providing inspiration for most of the scenarios on release.